-- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: 21st Century warming that can be prevented by mitigating SLCPs and CO2 - Fig. 6: Avoided sea-level rise at 2100 due to aggressive CO2 and SLCP mitigation - Fig. 7: Map of countries with existing HFC regulations - Fig. 8: Projected emission reductions from HFC amendment proposals - Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners - Table 2: Indicative list of low-GWP alternatives to high-GWP HFCs - Table 3: Examples of corporate reductions of HFCs - Table 4: Select national and sub-national HFC regulations
+- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: $21^{st}$ Century warming that can be prevented by mitigating SLCPs and $CO_2$ - Fig. 6: Avoided sea-level rise at 2100 due to aggressive $CO_2$ and SLCP mitigation - Fig. 7: Payback Period versus increased efficiency for room ACs in India - Fig. 8: Map of countries with existing HFC regulations - Fig. 9: Projected emission reductions from HFC amendment proposals

-List of acronyms and abbreviations
+Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners

-Appendix I: The Dubai Pathway on Hydrofluorocarbons
+- Table 2: Indicative list of low-GWP alternatives to high-GWP HFCs - Table 3: Examples of corporate reductions of HFCs - Table 4: Select national and sub-national HFC regulations - List of acronyms and abbreviations - Appendix I: The Dubai Pathway on Hydrofluorocarbons